NERDDISCO/nerddis.co/content/nd-fxhashturnsone-001.md

 There is a hack for Safari on iOS (iPhone & iPad) to not crash the generative token on page reload.
 I hope this will not explode in the future once this problem is resolved in WebKit, but let's keep our fingers crossed, shall we?

 ## Interactive
+- [Run it live](/nd-fxhashturnsone-001/live) and press `New hash` to generate a new piece, every one of them can be shared as a link
+- The features of the current piece are listed next to it
 - Use mouse or touch to zoom in/out and rotate the landscape.
 - Press 's' on your keyboard to download a screenshot